Dkallen117/password-Generator/README.md

 ## Description

-For this assignment, I was tasked with implementing a
+For this assignment, I was tasked with implementing a random password generator function into an already-built web page.
+This assignment allowed me to better understand how Javascript interacts with webpages, especially on the mathematic end of things.
+I was able to successfully meet all of the acceptance criteria with the various prompts and the actual generation of the random password.

 ## Installation